Qualveyal/qualveyal.github.io/README.md

 # qualve.github.io
-For learning HTML/CSS/JS and to store such projects
+This is me learning HTML/CSS/JS and a place to store my projects.